Parsifal on Stage - A short history of stage productions

 Above: Parsifal at the Vienna Staatsoper.
 Pretty sets (inspired by Otto Wagner) but it was a shame about the production.

-nother dimension that might be explored in new productions is the spectacular, as in the Naples production shown at the top of this page.
-Wagner liked to be at the leading edge of stagecraft, however awkward pictures of his own productions might appear today, it can be argued that to fulfil his intentions, productions of his works should be kept at that leading edge.
+nother dimension that might be explored in new productions is the spectacular.
+Wagner wanted to be at the leading edge of stagecraft, however awkward pictures of his own productions might appear today.
+It can be argued that to fulfil his intentions, productions of his works should be kept at that leading edge.

 Below: A production of Heart of Darkness, from the Bayreuth Festival for Decomposing Roadkill. ©Bayreuther Festspiele.